umbrellio/resol/README.md

 Methods:

-- `success?` – returns `true` for success result and `false` for failure result
+- `success?` — returns `true` for success result and `false` for failure result
-- `failure?` – returns `true` for failure result and `false` for success result
+- `failure?` — returns `true` for failure result and `false` for success result
-- `value!` – unwraps a result object, returns the value for success result, and throws an error for failure result
+- `value!` — unwraps a result object, returns the value for success result, and throws an error for failure result
-- `value_or(other_value, &block)` – returns a value for success result or `other_value` for failure result (either calls `block` in case it given)
+- `value_or(other_value, &block)` — returns a value for success result or `other_value` for failure result (either calls `block` in case it given)
-- `error` – returns `nil` for success result and error object (with code and data) for failure result
+- `error` — returns `nil` for success result and error object (with code and data) for failure result
-- `or(&block)` – calls block for failure result, for success result does nothing
+- `or(&block)` — calls block for failure result, for success result does nothing
-- `either(success_proc, failure_proc)` – for success result calls success_proc with result value in args, for failure result calls failure_proc with error in args.
+- `either(success_proc, failure_proc)` — for success result calls success_proc with result value in args, for failure result calls failure_proc with error in args.
+- `bind` — using with `block` for success result resolve value and pass it to the `block`, used to chain multiple monads.
+Block can return anything.
+Failure result ignore block and return `self`.
+- `fmap` — like the `bind`, but wraps value returned by block by success monad.

 ### Error object